 Halifax W1163 at Marston Moor airfield.

-Pilot - S/Ldr Robert A Norman RAAF (400102), of Mildura, Victoria, Australia.
+Pilot - S/Ldr Robert Alexander Norman RAAF (400102).

-Second Pilot - P/O Douglas B McLeod RAAF (407905), of Glenelg, Adelaide, South Australia.
+Second Pilot - P/O Douglas Burton McLeod RAAF (407905).

-Navigator - P/O A D L Lamont RNZAF (404381)
+Navigator - P/O Alan Douglas Lewis Lamont RNZAF (NZ.404381).

-Wireless Operator / Air Gunner - Sgt James F Long RCAF (R/77051)
+Wireless Operator / Air Gunner - Sgt James F Long RCAF (R/77051).

-Bomb Aimer - Sgt William E "Eric" Mander RCAF (R/56422), of Montreal, Province of Quebec, Canada.
+Bomb Aimer - Sgt William Eric Mander RCAF (R/56422).

-Flight Engineer - Sgt William A Lawson RAF(Aux) (804306), of Edgware, London.
+Flight Engineer - Sgt William Alfred Lawson RAF(Aux) (804306).

-Mid Upper Gunner - F/Sgt A D Heard
+Mid Upper Gunner - F/Sgt Arnold Dudley Heard RAFVR (976622).

-James Long later escaped captivity from Mahrisch work camp in May 1945
+James Long later escaped captivity from Mahrisch work camp in May 1945.

 William Eric Mander was born 24th July 1920 and was the son of William John and Mary Jane Mander.
 He was known by his second name of Eric probably because his